sindresorhus/sindresorhus.github.com/source/content/apps/pure-paste.md

 #### Tables are not preserved when I copy-paste in Word {#word-tables}

 There is no way to preserve tables while clearing formatting of their cell contents.
 Different apps have different ways to represent tables on the clipboard.
 When you need to preserve a table, just temporarily disable Pure Paste.
 See the “Automatic clear formatting” setting on how to skip format clearing once.
 You can also right-click the menu bar icon to enable/disable automatic format clearing.
 Or set a global keyboard shortcut.

+#### Why doesn't cutting work in Excel when Pure Paste is active?

+Excel has unique (incorrect) interactions with the clipboard, which is incompatible with Pure Paste.
+When you cut text in Excel, the app puts metadata on the clipboard that a cut operation is being performed.
+Pure Paste, designed to remove formatting from copied text, inadvertently clears this info when it cleans the clipboard.
+The result is that Excel thinks it's a copy operation instead.

+You can either add Excel to the exclude list in the Pure Paste settings or turn off automatic format clearing and set a “clear formatting and paste” keyboard shortcut instead.

 #### The app does not clear formatting when copy-pasting an image inside Google Docs